Last Updated on

 There are many hurdles to overcome in your quest to building a great vegan physique:

 The last bit about 'not eating too little' is something that I know many of you struggle with.
 If want to put on any significant amount of muscle mass, you will have to be in a caloric surplus i.e. eat more calories than you burn.

-Any vegan hard-gainer will have a particularly hard time with this endeavor as whole plant food as a rule of thumb aren't very calorically dense.
-For example: to obtain 1000 kcal from broccoli means you'd have to eat 3 kg or 7 lbs of vegetable matter - pretty rough.
+Any vegan hard-gainer will have a particularly hard time with this endeavor, as whole plant food as a rule of thumb isn't very calorically dense.
+For example: to obtain 1000 kcal from broccoli, you'd have to eat 3 kg or 7 lbs of vegetable matter - pretty rough.
 (1)